 Off-Campus Event Shuttles

-Shuttles for all off-campus events will depart from Lower Campus Road rain or shine.
-Students should enter the Talbot Ave entrance to Aidekman Arts Center (near Alumnae Lounge) and proceed down the hallway to Remis Sculpture Court.
+Shuttles for all off-campus events will depart from the Lower Patio of the Campus Center on Talbot Ave.
 For some events where there is no staging area for check-in at the venue, you will be required to check-in with your ticket and student ID inside Remis Sculpture Court before boarding the bus.
 Please follow the directions in the individual event details above.

-Students who are identified as high need (defined by Tufts as any student having an Expected Family Contribution (EFC) of $10,000 or less on their FAFSA) will automatically receive free tickets, but must still reserve tickets for any ticketed event.
+Students who are identified as high need (EFC of $10,000 or less) will have access to tickets at no cost, but must still reserve tickets for any ticketed event.